pedrodlafaria/civinexus/README.md

 The repository is currently under construction.
 Existing projects will be added soon.
 The corresponding github-pages website https://pedrodlafaria.github.io/Civinexus/ is also being built.

+The meetup https://www.meetup.com/Society-2-0/ is to be used to discuss this project.

 ## Sub-Projects